This page reviews the magnificent Mosaics found in the Roman and Byzantine city of Lower Galilee.

 A pair of hunters.

 The Amazons – the tribe of warlike women – in a celebration.

 A section with dazzling geometric patterns.
 Try to follow the lines!…

-The Orpheus house was a 2nd C AD Roman building, measuring 17 x 28M, and located at the middle of the Cardo street.
-A Church was built on top of its remains at the end of the 6th C AD.
+The Orpheus house was a 2nd century AD Roman building, measuring 17 x 28M, and located at the middle of the Cardo street.
+A Church was built on top of its remains at the end of the 6th century AD.

 The Mosaics are from the Orpheus House level, and consisted of simple geometric patterns in most of the rooms.
 However, in the dining room are four panels that show scenes of Orpheus, the divine musician, and of daily life.

 Dated to the 5th century, the 15M x 7M building was covered by a magnificent Zodiac mosaic floor, 20 inscriptions in Greek and Aramaic, and scenes from Bible stories.
 The section of the mosaic floor with the Zodiac is seen below.

 This is a detail of the floor, with 2 Zodiac signs illustrated and written in Hebrew letters: the scorpion (Akrab=Scorpio, month of Heshvan) and the bow (Keshet=Sagittarius , month of Kislev).

 The center of the Zodiac is seen below, which symbols the cycle of Nature.
 In this scene is Helius, the Greek God of the Sun, ascending from the sea on a carriage pulled by horses.
 The carriage is empty and it seems like the sun is driving it.